saguijs/sagui/README.md

 [![npm version](https://badge.fury.io/js/sagui.svg)](https://badge.fury.io/js/sagui)
 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat)](https://github.com/feross/standard)

 Sagui is a modern approach on build infrastructure to front-end projects.
-It follows an opinionated **convention over configuration** approach, providing a solid foundation so that you can focus on write your code.
+It follows an opinionated **convention over configuration** approach, providing a solid foundation so that you can focus on writing your code.

 - No more generators;
 - No more boiletplate projects;
 - No more starter kits;
 - NPM and Node should be your only global dependencies.

-Out of the bat you get:
+Right off of the bat you get:

 - JavaScript 2015 support through [Babel](http://babeljs.io/);
 - Automated testing through [Karma](http://karma-runner.github.io/) and [Jasmine](http://jasmine.github.io/);